|From October 15, 2019 to March 15, 2020, visitors can enjoy free entry to the Potala Palace.|

 |Click the map to enlarge it, |

 or go for more Lhasa maps

+Potala Palace is the highest ancient palace in the world.
 Potala named after a holy hill in South India is a Sanskrit word meaning "Abode of the Avalokitesvara (Buddha of Mercy)."
-Legend has it that in the 7th century, to greet his bride Princess Wen Cheng of the Tang Dynasty (618B.C. - 907B.C.) of China, the then Tibet King Songtsen Gampo built a 9-storey palace with a thousand rooms up on the Red Hill and named it Potala.
+The Potala Palace is said to be used for greeting a Han Princess.
+Legend has it that in the 7th century, to greet his bride Princess Wen Cheng of the Tang Dynasty (618 - 907) of China, the then Tibet King Songtsen Gampo built a 9-storey palace with a thousand rooms up on the Red Hill and named it Potala.
+The palace was mainly made of stones and woods, and decorated with special local willow branches called Baima Grass.
 Later, with the collapse of the Songtsen Gampo Dynasty, the ancient palace was almost destroyed in wars.
-What we see at present is the architecture of the Qing Dynasty (1644B.C. - 1911B.C.) and the continuous expanding work outcome since the 17th century.
+What we see at present is the architecture of the Qing Dynasty (1644 - 1911) and the continuous expanding work outcome since the 17th century.

-Potala Palace is composed of 2 parts, the Red Palace as the center and the White Palace as two wings.
+The Palace is composed of 2 parts, the Red Palace as the center and the White Palace as two wings.

 2. The visit time is limited in 1 hour.

 3. Note that expect the toilet at the right side of the White Palace Square, there is no rest room during the route of the rest time.
 The water closet at the back gate of the White Palace is said to be distinctive and worth a try.

 4. Watch your steps due to the high altitude.
 Bring along an overcoat as it is a bit cold and damp in the hall.

 2. Smoking is prohibited and cigarettes are not allowed to be taken into the Potala Palace.
 Any violation of the rule will invalidate the entrance ticket.